 Maddow: Yes.
 This is not a problem that emerged because one party did something wrong and one party had the right idea but they lost.
 This is something that emerged over multiple administrations with people not acting in a conspiratorial way.
 There isn’t a lot of George W. Bush in this book.
 There isn’t a lot of Barack Obama in this book.
 I think a lot of the changes that we went through happened post-Vietnam and leading up to 9/11.
 The Clinton administration bears responsibility.
 Certainly, the Reagan administration bears a lot of the responsibility the George H.W. bush administration as well.
 We went through the changes over time.
 Rational political actors, presidents trying to get around the political problems, they made rational decisions about how to get around them.
 We didn’t want to upset the public.
 We had a political constraint from the congress ,we figured out ways to go to war around the congress.
 All of those decisions have been decisions to make war easier, less upsetting.

-In A Taste of Armageddon, it is quickly understood that Kirk would never surrender his crew to willingly die via “disintegration booths” on Eminiar VII.
-Since escape was out of the question, the only option became (in true Star Trek form) to show the two warring sides the error of their ways and the true consequence of an endless war.
+In “A Taste of Armageddon,” there’s no question of whether or not Kirk would surrender his crew to willingly die via disintegration booths.
+And since escape was out of the question, the only option was for the crew was to then make a classic Trek morality play and show the two warring sides the error of their ways and illustrate the true consequences of war.

-Tom Engelhardt wrote in the 2015 Mother Jones article, Why There is No Massive Antiwar Movement in America, about the differences in the American public’s attitude toward war during the 1960’s Vietnam War era and today’s Afghanistan, Iraq and even Syrian Wars (collectively, now approaching 15 years).
-Engelhardt argues that, in the years since Vietnam, the American people were “effectively demobilized, shorn of that sense of service to country, while war was privatized and the citizen soldier replaced by an “all-volunteer” force and a host of paid contractors working for warrior corporations.”
-As the aforementioned ribbon magnets represent, America’s national security state has convinced us to focus all of our attention on the troops.
+Tom Engelhardt wrote in a 2015 Mother Jones article, Why There is No Massive Antiwar Movement in America, about the differences in the American public’s attitude toward war during the 1960’s Vietnam War era and today’s Afghanistan, Iraq and even Syrian Wars (collectively, now approaching 15 years).
+Engelhardt argues that, in the years since Vietnam, the American people were “effectively demobilized, shorn of that sense of service to country, while war was privatized and the citizen soldier replaced by an ‘all-volunteer’ force and a host of paid contractors working for warrior corporations.”
+As those aforementioned ribbon magnets represent, America’s national security state has convinced us to focus all of our attention on the troops.
 We have given into a kind of blind hero worship of our soldiers.
-And while their sacrifice(s) should undoubtedly be respected and honored, this worship mentality serves as a strategy to redirect our attention from the wars themselves and the political, economic and religious implications that go along with them.
+And while their sacrifices should be respected and honored, this worship mentality serves as a strategy to redirect our attention from the wars themselves and the political, economic and religious implications that go along with them.

-Ideally, our awakening to the true horrors of war will not take as long as it did in A Taste of Armageddon – and we never get to the point where we become continuous and willing cogs in the machine of war and security state like the Emenians as they line up to report to “disintegration booths.”
-I know that I do not have all of the answers to the root causes of all of our global conflicts, however I know that we have lost sight of the drive to at least persistently look for solutions.
+Most likely, our awakening to the true horrors of war will not take as long as it did in “A Taste of Armageddon.”
+And I’m [pretty] sure we won’t adopt the satirical sci-fi elements of the Emenians and line our citizens up to report to disintegration booths.
+I know that I’m nowhere close to having all of the answers, but I do see that many have lost sight of the drive to at least more persistently look for solutions.
 I hope that we can come to our senses, not only as a nation but as a planet, and realize that peace is the better, easier, and more prosperous path.